jbhovell/flatmates/README.md

 # About

-I built this application to introduce the React framework to my teammates (all are backend developers).
+I built this application to introduce the React framework to my backend dev teammates.
 I used Python and Flask to create the backend REST API.

 ### Scenario:
 ```